Clash Take the Fifth Tour

 They would get on a roll and then some of the sound would go out.
 Joe actually kicked an amp over near the end.
 Despite the bands frustrations, I thought it was a good show and a treat to see them in person...

 David Johanson was a tough act to follow because he did a bunch of Motown covers and reminded me of Mick Jagger.
+I'm pretty sure The Undertones started.
+Mark

-this was the best concert I've ever seen
+This was the best concert I've ever seen

 I attended the Clash concerts in Detroit in September, 1979 and March, 1980 (as well as a forgettable show in 1982).
 Nestor's recollections of the Motor city Roller Rink show was spot on. i've been to many concerts over the years before and after this show, and I still believe that this was the best concert I've ever seen.